-Definition of the Buffalo style: a counter culture style created by Ray Petri in 1984 inspired by American and English sartorial histories.
+Definition of the Buffalo style: a counter culture style created by Ray Petri in 1984 inspired by US, UK and other sartorial histories.

 And it’s not just a brooch it’s a nod to the unique genius and authentic fashion history of the people who created and democratised fashion for everyone.